gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 template<typename, typename, typename>
 struct deduced_function_traits_helper;

-// This specialization matches the first scope,
+// This specialization matches the first scope of the pseudocode,
-// more presicely `if TFunc instantiable with ArgTypes... then` template<typename TFunc, typename...
+// more presicely the condition `if TFunc instantiable with ArgTypes... then` template<typename TFunc, typename...
 ArgTypes>
 struct deduced_function_traits_helper<TFunc, std::tuple<ArgTypes...>, // arguments TFunc and ArgTypes
     // if TFunc is instantiable with ArgTypes